Comment on page

 , etc. as annotated defined on a subclass ofComponent

-and (correctly) not initialized to anything, e.g.:import Component from '@ember/component';export default class Person extends Component {element!: HTMLImageElement;}This breaks becauseelement
+and (correctly) not initialized to anything, e.g.:This breaks because

 is a getter onComponent